charmoniumQ/PROBE/docs/benchmark_suite/README.md

 - *A benchmark suite for system-level provenance collectors*:
   Prior work does not use a consistent set of benchmarks; often publications use an overlapping set of benchmarks from prior work.
   We find the superset of all benchmarks used in the prior work our rapid review identified, identify unrepresented areas, and find a statistically valid subset of the benchmark.
-  Our benchmark subset is able to recover the original benchmark results within<!--TODO: update with data--> 5% of the acutal value 95% of the time, assuming errors are iid and normally distributed.
+  Our benchmark subset is able to recover the original benchmark results within 5% of the acutal value 95% of the time, assuming errors are iid and normally distributed.

 <!--
 - *A quantitative performance comparison of system-level provenance collectors against this suite*: